 Kim completed the Doctor of Musical Arts degree at the prestigious Eastman School of Music, under the guidance of Maestro Neil Varon.
 He served as the assistant conductor of the Rochester Philharmonic and was awarded the Walter Hagen Conducting Prize during his doctoral studies.
 Along with the opportunities he has had to study with world famous artists such as Maestro Kurt Masur and Pinchas Zukerman, he takes the most pride in some of the comments he has received from musicians in orchestras he has worked with - one of the evaluation sheets from a professional orchestra simply said “Hire him.”
 His uncanny ability to bring out the best of people that he works with has led to countless many lasting friendships and memories that speak to his humility, character and musicality.

-His biggest success in life is having met his violinist wife, Eunho Kim, and raising their two boys Teo and Juno.
+His biggest success in life is having met his violinist wife, violinist Dr. Eunho Kim, and raising their two boys Teo and Juno.
 They currently reside in Kent, Ohio with their dog Kobi.